-The purpose of this guide and the RX CrossFit Gymnastics program is to help people progress through these body weight movements as intuitively as they would barbell movements.
+The purpose of this guide and the RX CrossFit Gymnastics program is to help people progress through CrossFit bodyweight movements as intuitively as they would barbell movements.

 Do you offer other progressions?

 I do!
-This is part a five part series that covers the foundational bodyweight movements.
+This post is part a five-part series that covers the foundational bodyweight movements in CrossFit.
 You can access up to Level 1 in any of the blog posts.
-The full programs contain levels 1-5 for each of the movements.
-Additionally there are movement videos, weekly templates, and a progress tracker to help you along the way.
+The full programs contain levels 1-5 for each of the gymnastic exercises.
+Additionally, there are movement videos, weekly templates, and a progress tracker to help you along the way.